GenomicsStandardsConsortium/gensc.github.io/mixs6/index.md

      * [host_shape](host_shape.md) - Morphological shape of host
      * [host_subject_id](host_subject_id.md) - A unique identifier by which each subject can be referred to, de-identified, e.g. #131
      * [host_substrate](host_substrate.md) - The growth substrate of the host
+     * [host_symbiont](host_symbiont.md) - The taxonomic name of the organism(s) found living in mutualistic, commensalistic, or parasitic symbiosis with the specific host.
      * [host_taxid](host_taxid.md) - NCBI taxon id of the host, e.g. 9606
      * [host_tot_mass](host_tot_mass.md) - Total mass of the host at collection, the unit depends on host
      * [host_wet_mass](host_wet_mass.md) - Measurement of wet mass